No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 ClickUp is a feature-rich app that can be a strong ally to any manager leading a team that often works on complex projects, such as those requiring cross-department collaboration, various resources, and elaborate project planning.

-• Automations (including 100+ automation templates),
+- Automations (including 100+ automation templates)

-• Dashboards consisting of widgets for time tracking, sprints, task statuses, etc.,
+- Dashboards consisting of widgets for time tracking, sprints, task statuses, etc.

-• Automated and manual time tracking, and so much more.
+- Automated and manual time tracking

-Personally, I really liked whiteboards — they are a great way to create organizational charts for your company or build priority matrices and diagrams.
+Personally, I liked whiteboards — they are a great way to create organizational charts for your company or build priority matrices and diagrams.

 Most of all, I liked how whiteboards can be used for brainstorming with the team.
 When you’re in a meeting, you can open a ClickUp whiteboard and quickly make notes of everything that’s said using colorful text boxes, different fonts, and arrows.